 Let us teach them using our own education materials which feature Black people – historical figures, contemporary personalities, as well as fictional characters.
 Please support our Black children to be proud of themselves.
 Let them know that we have their backs.

 Wherever negative images of Black people are being presented, we have a duty to continue to raise our voices.
-We must not leave the mainstream in the hands of the mainstream: although we as adults can choose to spend our time in safe and empowering spaces if we want to, our children are forced to be in White institutions.
+We must not leave the mainstream in the hands of the mainstream: although we as adults can choose to spend our time in safe and empowering spaces if we want to, our children are forced to survive in White institutions.

 As an activist I have learnt that activism does not only mean fighting for something, or fighting against something, but also fighting alongside those who are already fighting for themselves.